 Here you'll find an art gallery, seafood shop, camping ground and a great pub.
 And lots of water.
 You can swim in the creek or in the ocean.
 Across the pub the water is calm...

 The camping ground is simple too: No cabins, no jumping pillow, no bells and whistles.
 Only tents and caravans by the creek and ocean.
 Take your fishing rods.

 Patonga Beach is about relaxing, swimming, relaxing, fishing and relaxing.

 Take the kids to the creek (away from the strong currents at the mouth) or to the beach near the jetty.
 Fish in the creek or kayak.

 Walk to Pearl Beach from Patonga Beach via Warrah Lookout on a section of the Great North Walk.
 It's a strenuous but great walk.

 From Warrah Lookout, at the top of the headland, the view is epic.
 Warrah Lookout is my favourite lookout on the Central Coast.
 From above, you see Palm Beach and lots of tiny boats sailing the Hawkesbury River.

 The track starts at the eastern end of the beach.
 The walk takes 30-45 minutes from Patonga to Warrah Lookout and another 30 minutes to Pearl Beach.

-Cruise with Palm Beach And Hawkesbury River Cruises to Bobbin Head and back.
-Enjoy the beautiful sceneries.
+If you're staying for a few days in Patonga, cruise to Bobbin Head and back.
+Enjoy the beautiful sceneries along the Hawkesbury River.
 The ferry stops at Bobbin Head for an hour, enough time for a picnic.

 Or alight at Cottage Point Inn restaurant for fine dining.
 The ferry will pick you up again on its way back from Bobbin Head.